1997 Pacific hurricane season: Other systems

+On October 6, Tropical Depression-C formed near 140°W. The waters were very warm, and there was only moderate wind shear.
+However, the depression slowly moved westward without intensifying, and dissipated the next day.

+Towards the end of October, a tropical disturbance developed well to the southeast of the Hawaiian Islands and became better organized over the next few days, as it moved westwards along 10°N. During October 31, after atmospheric convection had increased, the CPHC initiated advisories and designated the system as Tropical Depression Four-C. Although the waters were very warm, some dry air was located north of the system.
+It slowly moved westward without intensifying, and dissipated the next day as the circulation became exposed.

 Storm names

 The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1997.
 This is the same list used for the 1991 season except for Felicia, which replaced Fefa, and Dolores, which had been spelled "Delores" that year.
 The name Felicia was used for the first time in 1997.